Public Officials

 The Massachusetts Public Library Construction Program (MPLCP)

 The Massachusetts Public Library Construction Program (MPLCP) provides funding for major capital projects for public libraries throughout the Commonwealth.
-The MPLCP has helped over 250 communities plan, build, renovate and expand their public libraries and serves as a model for other states.
-MPLCP projects are currently underway in Amherst, Deerfield, Fitchburg, Gloucester, Melrose, Sharon, Shutesbury, Swansea and Westford.
+The MPLCP has helped over 250 communities plan, build, renovate, and expand their public libraries and serves as a model for other states.
+MPLCP construction projects are currently underway in Amherst, Deerfield, Fitchburg, Gloucester, Melrose, Sharon, Shutesbury, Swansea, and Westford.
+MPLCP planning and design projects for the small population grant type are underway in Blandford and Otis, and the announcement of planning and design phase awardees for the standard grant type will be forthcoming.

-• The MBLC is requesting that the annual cap, currently at $25 million, increase $1 million annually to keep pace with escalation, allowing the program to maintain the level of support to libraries offered throughout its existence.
+• The MBLC is requesting that the annual spending cap, currently at $26 million, increase $1 million annually to keep pace with escalation, allowing the program to maintain the level of support to libraries offered throughout its existence.

 Contacts: Andrea Bono-Bunker; Heather Backman